Ea0011/TGraphNet/README.md

 ***

-This repo contains the implementation of the Masters Thesis project TGraphNet, a spatio-temporal graph convolutional neural network for sequence to sequence 3D pose estimation from videos.
-The thesis report can be found at the root of the repository.
+This repo contains the implementation of TGraphNet, a spatio-temporal graph convolutional neural network for sequence to sequence 3D pose estimation from videos.
+A detailed report about TGraphNet and general human pose estimation can be found at the root of the repository.

+## TGraphNet

+TGraphNet is a U-Shaped spatial-temporal graph convolutional network that estimates 3D pose sequence from an input video.
+It is a 2-stage model, meaning that first a sequence of 2D postures are created from the video, then 2D poses are lifted to 3D poses by TGraphNet.
+As a U-Shaped network, TGraphNet downsamples and upsamples the input sequence for global temporal feature extraction.
+To exploit relational features of the input 2D poses, TGraphNet utilizes a non-uniform graph convolutions with learnable affinity matrices.

 ## Environment